charlescurley/realforth/README.md

 # Installation

 Screen files are not very friendly to version control systems like [git](https://git-scm.com/).
 To solve that problem, we store the screen files (extension .scr) as text files (.scn).
-To convert, use the program scr2scn.pl, available at the same place you got real-Forth, [https://github.com/charlescurley](https://github.com/charlescurley).
+To convert, use the program scr2scn.pl, available at pretty much the same place you got real-Forth, [https://github.com/charlescurley/scr2scn](https://github.com/charlescurley/scr2scn).

 So the first job is to convert the text files to screen files.

     scr2scn.pl *.scn

-Now follow the instructions for your target machine.
+Now follow the instructions below for your target machine.
 Or you may have to be creative if you are using a different VM or computer to run the program.

 ## MS-DOS

-Use something like the file `mount.qcow2.sh` to mount your MS-DOS drive.
+Use something like the file `mount.qcow2.sh` (in the `msdos` directory of this repo) to mount your MS-DOS drive.
 You may need the package `qemu-nbd`.
 You may have to edit the user name of your user and the path to the file of the virtual disk.
 You may want to install it in root's path.

 Create a directory on the virtual machine's hard drive, say `\rf`.
 Copy the Forth executable (`RFF.COM`) and any screen files into that directory.